facundo1cabrera/shiftrx-next/README.md

 • /dashboard: Dashboard for viewing the user's auctions and bids.

+## Product decisions
+Here are a couple of decisions that I made from a product perspective:
+- Do not allow auction owners to edit the price, remove bids, or modify the end time of their auctions.
+This decision was made to improve the user experience for bidders.

 ## Use cases

 ### Create an auction and place bids in real time between to users: